 A member of the House of Lords dies in a shockingly silly way, leaving his estate to his son.
 Unfortunately, his son is insane: he thinks he is Jesus Christ.
 The other somewhat-more respectable members of their family plot to steal the estate from him.
 Murder and mayhem ensues.
-Written by

 Mark Logan <firstname.lastname@example.org>

 How do you know you're...
 God?
 Simple when I pray to Him I find I'm talking to myself.

 King Lear, act 3, scene4, verse 21, "That way madness lies." is quoted by Jack Gurney when he runs up the stairs in the garden.
 See more

 After the doctor arrives at the manor, Tucker pours drinks.
 The drink jumps from his hand to the tray.
 See more

 My Lords.
 Gentlemen.
 Pray silence for Ralph Douglas Christopher Alexander Gurney, the thirteenth Earl of Gurney.

 The aim of the Society of Saint George is to keep Gurney a memory of England.
 We were once the rulers of the greatest empire the world has ever known.
 Ruled not by superior force or skill, but by sheer presence.

 The film was trimmed to 148 minutes for US release, and was later cut to 141 minutes in order to fit on one videocassette (the longest available at the time).
 The Criterion DVD contains the original 154 min. version of the film.
 See more

 References La traviata